 It is the policy of the NPAIHB to provide its employees with a safe and healthy work environment.
 In order to do so, the Board prohibits the use, sale, dispensing or possession of illegal drugs and alcoholic beverages in the work place.
-Any employee who engages in such action will be subject to disciplinary action up to and including termination.

-The intent of the NPAIHB's Drug Free Workplace Policy is to respond appropriately and consistently to inappropriate work behavior.
-The Board takes the position that misuse of alcohol and misuse of drugs are medical conditions, and that an employee with either condition should have the same opportunity to rehabilitate as with any other medical condition, should they choose to do so.
-Any employee who requests medical leave in order to seek treatment, will be granted OFLA and FMLA leave per the guidelines set forth in Section C of this document.
-Requests for leave must be made to the Human Resources Manager and will be treated as confidential medical information.
-However, this position in no way circumvents the policies and procedures of the NPAIHB.
+The intent of the NAPIHB's Drug Free Workplace Policy is not to diagnose alcoholism or chemical dependency, but rather to respond appropriately and consistently to inappropriate work behavior.
+The Board takes the position that alcoholism and chemical dependency are illnesses, and that an employee with either illness should have the same opportunity to rehabilitate as with any other illness, should they choose to do so.
+However, this position in no way circumvents the discipline policy already being utilized by the NPAIHB.
+Therefore, any reasonable request of an employee that is refused by a supervisor will be handled through existing policy and procedures.